TilliGold/COMP1_2014/COMP1_2014_Task1.md

 ###Questions
 **Answer** the following questions:

-1. Which function is responsible for adding scores to the table?
+1. Which function is responsible for adding scores to the table? **UpdateRecentScores**

 ###Program code
 **Improve** the function identified above so that the user has the choice of whether to add their name to the high score table or not.